isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/release-info/latest-release-info.md

 **Upgrading Builds**

 When you are upgrading from an older version to a newer version of XML Documentation, you might need to execute some migration scripts.
+Refer to Release Notes and version specific documentation for upgrade instructions.

+Not all upgrade paths are directly supported.
+For example, direct upgrade to version 4.0 is possible only from version 3.8.
+If you are on a version prior to 3.8, then refer to your version-specific documentation for upgrade instructions [Help Archive](https://helpx.adobe.com/xml-documentation-for-experience-manager/archive.html).
 Please reach out to your customer success manager to validate the upgrade path.

 **XML Documentation Builds**